-Driver fatigue is responsible for an untold number of vehicle accidents.
+Sleep related crashes are responsible for an untold number of vehicle accidents.
 Even with the best of intentions, drivers who are tired and continue to drive put themselves and other drivers, cyclists, and pedestrians at risk.
-If you have been the victim in an accident caused by a fatigued driver, you may have recourse in obtaining compensation from the other party to pay for your pain and suffering.
+If you have been the victim in an accident caused by a fatigued driver, you may have options in obtaining compensation from the other party to pay for your pain and suffering.

 According to the Road Safety Monitor publication by the Traffic Injury Research Foundation (TIRF), one in five Canadian drivers admitted that they had either nodded off or fallen asleep a minimum of one time in the previous 12 months of the survey.

 Almost any type of accident can occur when a driver falls asleep at the wheel.
 Note that a driver does not have to actually fall asleep to cause an accident.
 A driver who is exhausted or fatigued is a driver with slower reaction times and a much lower awareness of the surroundings.

 Technically, drowsy driving and fatigued driving are not the same thing.
 Drowsiness occurs when the person needs sleep, and the urge to go to sleep is strong.
 Fatigue is relegated more to the category of physical or mental exhaustion after performing some task for an extended amount of time.
 Either way, both terms encompass the dulled mental acuity of the driver.

 One of the problems concerning drowsy drivers and assigning responsibility for an accident is that it is hard to prove that the condition caused the road accident or to properly measure how tired the driver was.
 Unlike taking a person’s blood alcohol content (BAC) measurement, there is no device to determine a fatigue level.